arcamens/arcamens/site_app/static/site_app/help/index.md

 Lists are placed inside boards, After accessing the board link name you can create new lists for the board.

-For suck click on +List link button.
+For such click on +List link button.

 ![list-creation-0](/static/site_app/help/list-creation-0.png)